EnterpriseDB/tpa/RELNOTES.md

 - Avoid repeated expensive invocations of semanage/restorecon for custom Postgres directory locations (e.g., tablespaces)

+- Support newly-published repmgr packages for EPAS; this means you no longer have to deploy with `repmgr_installation_method: src`

+- Allow setting `barman_archiver: on` for an instance to enable WAL archiving to Barman with a suitable default `archive_command`

+- Support deployment of BDR v4 (still experimental), including on-the-fly (symmetric) CAMO configuration changes

+- Allow `enable_camo` to be set (earlier, it was always "on" by default if CAMO was enabled)

 ### Bugfixes

+- Fix handling of the default value of shared_preload_libraries on EPAS installations

 - Fix some minor breakage related to the change in the location of the documentation, notably `tpaexec info architectures` and `tpaexec info